Woffee/Envismetrics/joss-paper/paper.md

 ### Function 1: Plotting and Gaussian Filtering

-This function generates plots of applied potential vs. time and corresponding current vs. time.
-Users have the option to input a sigma value to apply a Gaussian filter, which smooths the data for clearer visualization.
-Both the original and smoothed figures are displayed, allowing for easy comparison and analysis.
+Plots applied potential vs. time and corresponding current vs. time, with an optional Gaussian filter for smoothing (user-defined $\sigma$).
+Function operates identically to Gaussian filtering in HDV and CV modules.

 ### Function 2: Cottrell Equation Plot